bvkimball/camo/README.md

 * <a href="#in-the-wild">In the Wild</a>
 * <a href="#copyright-license">Copyright & License</a>

-**Note**: Please see the [CHANGELOG](https://github.com/scottwrobinson/camo/blob/master/CHANGELOG.md) for the latest API changes and bug fixes.
+**Note**: Please see the [CHANGELOG](https://github.com/bvkimball/crypsis/blob/master/CHANGELOG.md) for the latest API changes and bug fixes.

 ## Why do we need another ODM?
 Short answer, we probably don't.
-Camo was created for two reasons: to bring traditional-style classes to [MongoDB](https://www.mongodb.com/) JavaScript, and to support [NeDB](https://github.com/louischatriot/nedb) as a backend (which is much like the SQLite-alternative to Mongo).
+Crypsis was created for two reasons: to bring traditional-style classes to [MongoDB](https://www.mongodb.com/) JavaScript, and to support [NeDB](https://github.com/louischatriot/nedb) as a backend (which is much like the SQLite-alternative to Mongo).

 Throughout development this eventually turned in to a library full of [ES6](https://github.com/lukehoban/es6features) features.
 Coming from a Java background, its easier for me to design and write code in terms of classes, and I suspect this is true for many JavaScript beginners.
 While ES6 classes don't bring any new functionality to the language, they certainly do make it much easier to jump in to OOP with JavaScript, which is reason enough to warrent a new library, IMO.

 ## Advantages
-So, why use Camo?
+So, why use Crypsis?

 - **ES6**: ES6 features are quickly being added to Node, especially now that it has merged with io.js.
-With all of these new features being released, Camo is getting a head start in writing tested and proven ES6 code.
-This also means that native Promises are built-in to Camo, so no more `promisify`-ing your ODM or waiting for Promise support to be added natively.
+With all of these new features being released, Crypsis is getting a head start in writing tested and proven ES6 code.
+This also means that native Promises are built-in to Crypsis, so no more `promisify`-ing your ODM or waiting for Promise support to be added natively.
 - **Easy to use**: While JavaScript is a great language overall, it isn't always the easiest for beginners to pick up.
-Camo aims to ease that transition by providing familiar-looking classes and a simple interface.
+Crypsis aims to ease that transition by providing familiar-looking classes and a simple interface.
 Also, there is no need to install a full MongoDB instance to get started thanks to the support of NeDB.
-- **Multiple backends**: Camo was designed and built with multiple Mongo-like backends in mind, like NeDB, LokiJS\*, and TaffyDB\*.
+- **Multiple backends**: Crypsis was designed and built with multiple Mongo-like backends in mind, like NeDB, LokiJS\*, and TaffyDB\*.
 With NeDB support, for example, you don't need to install a full MongoDB instance for development or for smaller projects.
-This also allows you to use Camo in the browser, since databases like NeDB supports in-memory storage.
+This also allows you to use Crypsis in the browser, since databases like NeDB supports in-memory storage.
-- **Lightweight**: Camo is just a very thin wrapper around the backend databases, which mean you won't be sacrificing performance.
+- **Lightweight**: Crypsis is just a very thin wrapper around the backend databases, which mean you won't be sacrificing performance.

 \* Support coming soon.

 ## Install and Run
-To use Camo, you must first have installed **Node >2.0.x** or **io.js >2.0.x**, then run the following commands:
+To use Crypsis, you must first have installed **Node >2.0.x** or **io.js >2.0.x**, then run the following commands:

-	npm install camo --save
+	npm install crypsis --save

 And at least ONE of the following: